Will-Murphy/dp-address-project/README.md

 #  DP-Address-Project
-this project was done for Decision Point Healthcare Solutions : https://decisionpointhealth.com
+This project was done for Decision Point Healthcare Solutions: https://decisionpointhealth.com

+### Notes :
+ - Third Party Forward GeoCoding and Address Valdiation Service: Smarty Streets
+ - Third Party Reverse Geocoding Service: Open cage geocoding
+ - These third party services are interchangable with other services so long as they adhere to sturcture defined by address service abstract class ( see address_service.py )

 ## Sample usage :